msparsh/char-rnn/README.md

-# VanillaRNN-TextGenerator
+# Character Level RNN Text Generator

 ## Overview
-VanillaRNN-TextGenerator is a character-level text generation project using a Vanilla Recurrent Neural Network (RNN).
+char-rnn is a character-level text generation project using a Vanilla Recurrent Neural Network (RNN).
 The goal is to train the model to generate text character by character, exploring various configurations and understanding the limitations of simple RNNs.

 ## Features
 - Custom Vanilla RNN implementation using TensorFlow/Keras.